JOP - Java Optimized Processor

 .ucf

 Xilinx Foundation User Constraint File.
-Constraints such as pin assignments and timing constraints set here.
+Constraints such as pin assignments and timing constraints are set here.

 .class